EpiMac/docs/docs/intro.md

 ## Contribute to the documentation

-If you wish to contribute to the documentation, you can do so by opening a pull request on the [GitHub repo](https://github.com/epimac/docs), or by opening an issue if you find a problem or if you or if you'd like another topic to be addressed.
+If you wish to contribute to the documentation, you can do so by opening a pull request on the [GitHub repo](https://github.com/epimac/docs), or by opening an issue if you find a problem or if you'd like another topic to be addressed.